lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-publish-contribution-folder-to-brand-portal.md

    ![](assets/contribution-folder.png)

-You can now configure the contribution folder properties.
+You can also configure the contribution folder properties while creating the contribution folder.

 ## Configure contribution folder properties {#configure-contribution-folder-properties}